It’s vital to always pass horses slowly and with plenty of room.

-If I see a horse on the road;
+If I see a horse on the road, then I will:

-- Slow down to a maximum of 15mph
+- Slow down to a maximum of 10mph

 - Be patient, I won’t sound my horn or rev my engine

-- Pass the horse wide and slow (at least a car's width)
+- Pass the horse wide and slow – at least two metres

 - Drive slowly away